 Does that really reflect where my business is today?

 I’m willing to bet the answer is no. Your business has probably grown and evolved.
 And chances are, that cute cartoon logo no longer reflects the successful business you have built.

 Growing your business and improving your business means moving forward.
 And your brand image has to come with it.
 It has to reflect the progress you’re working so hard to achieve.
-Aesthetics have changed vastly since you started your business. and to be honest, few people will care that your firstborn “created your company image”.
+Aesthetics have changed vastly since you started your business.
+And to be honest, few people will care that your firstborn “created your company image”.
 People need to see a business image that reflects the values of the company.
-People need to see a brand image that makes them trust you to do business with you.
+People need to see a brand image that makes them trust them to do business with you.
 They won’t care about the sentimentality you’re holding on to.